 The goal of this document is to introduce the Support Portal (SalesForce) and provide guidance for using the interface.

-How can I create a new case?
+How do I create a new case?

 Go to the Cases tab and click the Create New Case button: